bitst0rm-pub/Formatter/README.md

 # Formatter

-Formatter is a plugin for Sublime Text 3 & 4 to beautify and minify source code.
+Formatter is a config-file-driven plugin for Sublime Text 3 & 4 to beautify and minify source code.

-Features:
+Key features:

 - Support for more than 20 major programming languages
-- Ability to format entire file, single or multi selections
+- Capability to format entire file, single or multi selections
-- Ability to format entire folder recursively
+- Capability to format entire folder recursively
-- Config files available for each 3rd-party plugin
+- Shared config files available for each 3rd-party plugin
-- Offline functionality
+- Works offline

+Notable Advantages:

+- Flexibility: Users benefit from a wide range of flexible config options.
+- Freedom: 3rd-party plugin updates are not tied to the Formatter itself.
+- Extensibility: Designed for seamless integration with a variety of additional plugins.

 Formatter has been thoroughly tested on MacOSX with Sublime Text `3` and `4` and it _should_ work fine on other platforms (not tested).